lisajnssn/lisajnssn.github.io/content/publication/van-der-meer-politicaltrust-2025/index.md

 ---
-title: 'Publisher Correction: Pushing and Pulling: The Static and Dynamic Effects of Political Distrust on Support for Representative Democracy and its Rivals'
+title: 'Pushing and Pulling: The Static and Dynamic Effects of Political Distrust on Support for Representative Democracy and its Rivals'
 authors:
 - Tom van der Meer